Niagara Falls, Ontario

 Niagara Ontario Canada especially along the shores of Lake Ontario is gaining international popularity as a wine region.
 The region is home to over 50 wineries.
 About 25 vineyards are dotted within a landscape of 15 to 20 minutes outside of Niagara Falls.
 So, following the Wine Route of Ontario through the countryside became a ‘must see’ destination on the morning of our journey home.

 Driving through the beautiful, quiet and charming countryside was uplifting.
 There were way-finding signs placed in strategic locations providing easy navigation to vineyards.
 These vineyards were quite close together which made our journey easy.

-We visited two wineries.
-One of the wineries was Peninsula Ridge.
 We were particularly impressed with the variations to Mead, Honey Wine.
 We tried the varieties and I found the “Apple Pie” was super sweet.
 I preferred the good old traditional Mead made of honey!